Spectrum of Schr\"odinger operators on subcovering graphs: Examples

 \subsection{Nanotubes}

-\lb{Ss4.2} The hexagonal lattice $\bG$ is a $\G$-periodic graph, where $\G\ss\R^2$ is the lattice with the basis $\ga_1,\ga_2$, see Fig.~\ref{fig1}\emph{a}.
+The hexagonal lattice $\bG$ is a $\Z^2$-periodic graph with the periods $\ga_1,\ga_2$, see Fig.~\ref{fig1}\emph{a}.
 The fundamental graph $\bG_*$ of $\bG$ consists of two vertices $v_1,v_2$ and three multiple edges connecting these vertices, see Fig.~\ref{fig1}\emph{d}.

-First we describe the spectrum of the Schr\"odinger operator $H=\D+Q$ on $\bG$ with a $\G$-periodic potential $Q$.
+First we briefly describe the spectrum of the Schr\"odinger operator $H=\D+Q$ on $\bG$ with a $\Z^2$-periodic potential $Q$ defined by \er{poGL}, for more details see, e.g., \cite{KP07}.
+The Floquet operator $H(k)$ given by \er{Flop} in the standard basis of $\ell^2(\{v_1,v_2\})\cong\C^2$ has the following matrix: